-David Fintzen, a Barclays analyst, said in a note to clients late this week that airline profits could suffer $200 million in the fourth quarter because of the storm.
+David Fintzen, a Barclays analyst, said in a note to clients late this week that airline profits could suffer by $200 million in the fourth quarter because of the storm.
 He is projecting a collective pretax profit of $450 million for major airlines excluding AMR Corp's American, which is operating under Chapter 11 bankruptcy.

-He added New York-based JetBlue and US Airways , which has a hub in Philadelphia, likely have the most relative exposure to impact from the storm.
+He added that New York-based JetBlue and US Airways , which has a hub in Philadelphia, likely have the most relative exposure to impact from the storm.

 "We think U.S. airlines overall can still be profitable in an off-peak quarter after accounting for the hurricane," Fintzen wrote.